Over the past year, we’ve been supporting our K2 Ambassador, Sophie Radcliffe get ready for some of the inspirational challenges she’s taken on.

 Her most recent challenge was the Mont-Blanc Vertical KM.
 Attracting a world class field, it’s a gruelling 3.8km race where runners climb 1000m of vertical height – sort of like running – and at times scrambling – up a steep mountain.
 Sophie finished a fantastic 21st in a highly competitive women’s race in a time of just over an hour, exceeding her own expectations!

-In the build up to the event, we helped her prepare mentally for this daunting challenge.
+In the build up to the event, we helped her mentally prepare for this daunting challenge.
 Before her race, we asked her to write a blog post to share what she’d learned.
 We hope you enjoy her post as much as we did!

 As an ambassador for K2, I work with their coaches to improve my performance across all areas of sport, work and life.